 So what will you need to replace the paddle grip?
 Another paddle grip obviously!
 But it can’t be any grip.
 You have to work out the right fitting mechanism that suits your hand.
 In addition, the quality and factors it offers because you always have to make sure the grips you are replacing are no less than any best with perfect fitting and tackiness.

 Along with that, you will require a pair of scissors (any type) and the right way with a little bit of determination.
-You may also use the plier, screwdrivers, or the staple gun if need be – depending on the grip you are using.
+You may also use the plier, screwdrivers, or staple gun if need be – depending on the grip you are using.
 It is because some grips do not come with the adhesive tap and thus you have to rescue yourself with the required tools.
 So, before starting it off, get your tools ready and double-check the grips you have bought as to what features it offers that you can use in your favor.

 The moment you get everything on the table, you can start by peeling off the previous grip.
 Remove the electrical taping first and after the paddle is uncovered, you can remove the adhesive and tapings left on the handle.

-Take out the new grip and if it comes with the electrical tape band or removable tape, just remove it from the top and DON’T THROW IT AWAY.
+Take out the new grip and if it comes with the electrical tape band or removable tape, just remove it from the top, and DON’T THROW IT AWAY.
 Instead, keep it aside because we are going to use this later.
 However, if your grips don’t come with such adhesive, you will need the staple gun to put them together.

-In the next step, you will just replace grips by wrapping the new grip around the bare handles, but how?
+In the next step, you will just replace the grips by wrapping the new grip around the bare handles, but how?
 Never mind, the trick is simple.
-You will wrap the handle in right-handed or left-handed orientation.
+You will wrap the handle in a right-handed or left-handed orientation.
 If you grip a pickleball paddle from the right hand, you can start by wrapping the “tapered end” at the butt-end and then pull it all the way in the right-side orientation to the surface.
 Similarly, a left-handed player will do in the left-side direction.
 Once you get the whole handle wrapped, you can trim the extra grip with a scissor.

 Take some notes; move the grip in the horizontal upward direction and every time make the next wrap by following the line in the previous one.
-Also, make it firm and tight but not too much that it ends up getting stretched.
+Also, make it firm and tight but not too much so that it ends up getting stretched.

 Other than replacing the paddle grips, here are a few differences in comparison with the pickleball paddle gripping that we have just explained below.